MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Set-PSDebug.md

 ### -Step
 Indicates that this cmdlet turns on script stepping.
-Before each line runs, Windows PowerShell prompts you to stop, continue, or enter a new interpreter level to inspect the state of the script.
+Before each line runs, PowerShell prompts you to stop, continue, or enter a new interpreter level to inspect the state of the script.

 Specifying the *Step* parameter automatically sets a trace level of 1.